 Coaching is the process of collaborating, exploring, and creating awareness to help people identify their values and strengths, discover untapped resources, overcome obstacles, maximize their potential, and realize goals that have eluded their solo efforts.
 My style of coaching is attentive, transparent, and personable, emphasizing the discovery of fundamental motivations, aligning these with desired outcomes, and facilitating the design of measurable action plans (that leverage strengths) once motivations and desired outcomes are aligned.

-In contrast to counseling or therapy, which is a deficit-based process that starts with a problem focus and emphasizes healing from that problem, coaching is a strengths-based relationship that assumes a person is whole, capable, and holding all the answers necessary to achieve a goal without having to prioritize overcoming symptoms or deficiencies.
+In contrast to counseling or therapy, which starts with a problem focus and emphasizes healing from that problem, coaching is a strengths-based relationship that assumes a person holds all the capability necessary to achieve a goal without having to prioritize overcoming symptoms or deficiencies.

 Coaching also differs from mentoring and training, in that coaching clients are prompted to find their own paths and solutions, rather than being provided with instruction, methods, and professional networks.